EXCITING EVENTS IN SUSSEX - ENTERTAINING AS WELL AS EDUCATIONAL, FUN AS WELL AS FACTUAL.

 St Bartholomew's Pathology Museum

-Grade II listed museum built in 1879, at historic St Bartholomew's Hospital
+Grade II listed museum built in 1879, at historic St Bartholomew's Hospital (not currently open to public due to renovations)

 Robin Brook Centre, West Smithfield, London, EC1A 7BE